google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Conclusion

 Formality in academic writing is essential for establishing credibility, precision, and professionalism.
-By adhering to formal writing conventions—objective tone, precise vocabulary, complex sentence structures—researchers can communicate their ideas more effectively and make their work more accessible to academic audiences.
+By adhering to formal writing conventions—such as an objective tone, precise vocabulary, and complex sentence structures—researchers can communicate their ideas more effectively and make their work more accessible to academic audiences.

 Balancing formality with clarity is key to successful academic communication.